 16. Power surges

-Here’s a breakdown of common named perils that are covered under a standard home insurance policy.
+Here’s a detailed breakdown of perils that are commonly covered under a standard home insurance policy.

 Fire and smoke